yungyuc/nsdhw_25au/project/README.rst

 Prospective Users
 ============

--
+Chip and system designers, who require accurate and efficient thermal verification during both early design and sign-off stages.

 System Architecture
 ===================
 1.Input: Sparse matrix in CSR format :math:`A`, right-hand side vector :math:`b`, threshold :math:`n`.
 2.Output: Approximate solution vector :math:`x`.
 3.Constraints: The matrix :math:`A` should be M-matrix.
-- M-matrix is a matrix whose off-diagonal entries are less than or equal to zero and whose eigenvalues have nonnegative real parts.
+M-matrix is a matrix whose off-diagonal entries are less than or equal to zero and whose eigenvalues have nonnegative real parts.

 API Description
 ===============